MagdalenaZh/PixiPL/README.md

 Enter username and password to access the application.

 Character Selection:
-Choose a character to represent yourself.
+Choose a character by clicking on the arrows to represent yourself.

 Map Page:
 Navigate through different areas (Health, Education, Finance) using the respective buttons.